Chart Color Schemes

 Residential development activity is lower than average in Molong according to AreaSearch's national comparison of local real estate markets

-Molong has seen around 13 dwelling approvals per year on average over the past five financial years, totalling approximately 65 homes.
-So far in FY26, 4 approvals have been recorded.
-The new supply appears to meet or exceed demand, with an estimated one new resident per year per dwelling constructed between FY21 and FY25.
-The average development value of these dwellings is $494,000.
+Molong has received approximately 12 dwelling approvals per year over the past five financial years, totalling around 64 homes.
+In FY-26 to date, there have been 5 approvals recorded.
+This translates to an estimated one new resident per year per dwelling constructed between FY-21 and FY-25.
+The average construction value of dwellings is $494,000, indicating a focus on the premium market.

 Frequently Asked Questions - Development